 Publication rights: Property rights reside with Special Collections and University Archives.
 Copyright resides with the creators of the documents or their heirs.
 All requests for permission to publish images must be submitted to the Photographs Curator of Special Collections and University Archives.
 The reader must also obtain permission of the copyright holder.

-Provenance: The collection was donated by the Moorhouse family in 1948.
+Provenance: The collection was donated to the University by Furlong in 1965.

-Preferred citation: [Identification of item], Lee Moorhouse collection, PH036_[item number], Special Collections and University Archives, University of Oregon, Eugene, Oregon 97403-1299.
+Preferred citation: [Identification of item], Charles W. Furlong collection, PH244-[image number], Special Collections and University Archives, University of Oregon, Eugene, Oregon 97403-1299.

 Processed by: Normandy S. Helmer

 Charles Wellington Furlong (1874-1967) was an explorer, adventurer, writer and scientist who documented his adventures in publications and notebooks and well as in photographs.
 The Furlong photographs include copies of his artwork, ethnographical evidence, historical events and personalities, and remote corners of the world.
 He was a competitor and chronicler for the Pendleton Round-Up.

 Charles Wellington Furlong (1874-1967) was an explorer, writer, and lecturer.
 Col. Furlong "developed into an extraordinary man who all his long life...was filled with adventure.
 He was an artist, a college professor, an explorer, a scientist, a cowboy, a collector, a foreign correspondent to name but a few of his trades.'1"